Main drain root problems

-Roots are another major issue for drain and sewer systems that can be avoided.
-Most of the time, trees and shrubs are planted far from drain or sewer lines, unless they are added after the line is installed.
-Make sure you know where your drain and sewer line is located and do not place any plants with extensive root systems nearby.
-Additionally, keep all root systems properly watered.
-Roots will usually only extend toward the pipes under your home if they are looking for a water source and the sewer line can provide that source.
+Roots are another major issue for main drain and sewer systems that can be avoided.
+Most of the time, trees and shrubs are planted far from drain or sewer lines unless added after the line installation.
+Ensure you know where your drain and sewer line is located and do not place any plants with extensive root systems nearby.
+Additionally, keep all root systems adequately watered.
+Roots will usually only extend toward the pipes under your home if they are looking for a water source, and the sewer line can provide that source.

 Mature trees can have enormous underground root structures.
 Every year, the tips of these roots expand very fine, seeking more space and water.
 The roots infiltrate underground plumbing pipes such as your main drain through small openings at the pipe joints.
 As more and more roots enter the pipe, they create a tangle in your drain and let in the dirt through the openings.
 The root blockage impedes waste from your appliances from properly passing through the pipes, catching toilet paper, grease, hair, and other debris until the flow is reduced or your drain is completely blocked.
 Enough root infiltration and expansion can also eventually.